 Register your helper for financial management classes

-You should encourage your helper to save, and could come up with a plan with her calculating her monthly expenses and how much she can put aside every month.
+You should encourage your helper to save up, and devise a plan with her calculating her monthly expenses and how much she can put aside every month.
 If you need a little help, there are 2 NGOs in Hong Kong helping domestic helpers with Financial Management by providing them training.
-The first one is Enrich, they do personal counselling and workshops in Hong Kong.
+The first one is Enrich HK, they do personal counselling and workshops in Hong Kong.
 The other is Uplifters, an NGO that runs online financial management classes for domestic helpers, not exclusively in Hong Kong.

 What you should not do